Particular/docs.particular.net/samples/azure/self-host/sample.md

 ## Deploying endpoints

  1. Open a PowerShell console at the `self-host\CloudServicesHost_{version}` location.
-This location should contain `PackageAndDeploy.ps1`.
+This location should contain a file called `PackageAndDeploy.ps1`.
  1. Execute the `PackageAndDeploy.ps1` PowerShell script to package and deploy multi-hosted endpoints to local emulator storage.

-## Running self-host in emulated Cloud Service
+## Running a self-host in emulated Cloud Service

  1. Set `HostCloudService` to be the start-up project by right-clicking the project name in Visual Studio Solution Explorer, and selecting `Set as StartUp Project` option
  1. Run the solution